MellowNight/MellowNight.github.io/_posts/2023-01-10-AetherVisor.md

 <br>

 &emsp;&emsp;Secondly, Windows only enables LBR and BTF when the context is switched to a thread with DR7 bits 7 and 8 set, respectively (See KiRestoreDebugRegisterState or whatever).
-Hence, Windows manages extended debug features, and my changes to debugctl are essentially ignored.
+Hence, Windows manages extended debug features, and my changes to debugctl are ignored.

 #### Example: Tracing a VMProtected function